 7. Sofia University Botanic Garden

-Hidden in the city center near the St Alexander Nevsky Church, you enter this garden through a flower shop to find an open garden and a glass conservatory.
+Hidden in the city center within walking distance of the St Alexander Nevsky Church, you enter this garden through a flower shop to find an open garden and a glass conservatory.
 Over 1500 species are represented, and you can purchase saplings and seeds.
 This garden dates from 1892, with an inaugural oak, which was planted with a gold coin placed by Tsar Ferdinand in its roots, still standing.
 Open January – July and September – December.
 Nursery services include professional advice on plant care and aesthetics.

 9. Borisova Gradina (Boris’ Garden)